rock-mc/Syn/README.md

 * Generate Verification Codes: OPs can generate verification codes for players to use
 * Ban Players: OPs can ban specific players for a certain period of time
 * Unban Players: OPs can unban players
-* View System Information: OPs can view the status and information of the SecureDoors system
+* View System Information: OPs can view the status and information of the SecureDoor system
 * Open/Close Server: OPs can open or close the server to control player access

 ## Installation

-1. Download the latest version of SecureDoors plugin
+1. Download the latest version of SecureDoor plugin
 2. Place the plugin file in `plugins` folder of your server
 3. Restart your server

 ## Usage

-* `/sd` - Show help information for SecureDoors
+* `/sd` - Show help information for SecureDoor
 * `/sd verify <code>` - Input the verification code to verify the player
 * `/sd gencode [number]` - Generate a specified number of verification codes
-* `/sd info` - Show the status and information of the SecureDoors system
+* `/sd info` - Show the status and information of the SecureDoor system
 * `/sd ban <player> [day hour min sec]` - Ban a specific player for a certain period of time
 * `/sd unban <player>` - Unban a specific player
 * `/sd open` - Allow everyone to enter the server, except for players on the ban list